 Summary: Sets up and operates conventional, special purpose, and numerical control (NC) machines and machining centers to fabricate metallic and nonmetallic parts by performing the following duties.
-Essential Duties and Responsibilities include the following.
-Other duties may be assigned. • Mastery of Machinist I essential duties and responsibilities.
+Essential Duties and Responsibilities: • Mastery of Machinist I essential duties and responsibilities.
 See Machinist I Job Description • Troubleshoots programs by observing machine operation to detect malfunctions or out-of-tolerance machining & adjusts machine controls or edit programs as required. • Verify & adjust common G & M codes to regulate machining factors such as speed, feed, coolant flow, & depth and angle of cut. • Demonstrates understanding and applies continuous improvement mindset to daily work to include LEAN concepts, machine PMs, & 5S workplace standards.
-Participates in Kaizen events. • Operates a variety of high complexity machines and tools. • Understand and connect daily work strategy to area boards. • Demonstrates advanced knowledge of machining, tooling & tool/product capability limits Education/Training/ Experience: • Minimum High School/GED or Technical school or two years related experience. • Minimum five years’ experience and/or demonstrated mastery as a Machinist II required for advancement into Machinist III position • Ability to follow safety rules, operating and maintenance instructions, and procedure manuals.
-Skills: • Demonstrate math proficiency as it relates to this job (add, subtract, multiply, and divide in all units of measure, using whole numbers, common fractions, and decimals) Work Environment: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
+Participates in Kaizen events. • Operates a variety of high complexity machines and tools. • Understand and connect daily work strategy to area boards. • Demonstrates advanced knowledge of machining, tooling & tool/product capability limits • Sets the highest ethical standards for self and others. • Other duties as assigned.
+Education, Skills, and Experience: • Minimum High School/GED with two years of related experience; equivalent combination of education and experience. • Demonstrated mastery as a Machinist II required for advancement into Machinist III position. • Ability to follow safety rules, operating and maintenance instructions, and procedure manuals. • Demonstrate math proficiency as it relates to this job (add, subtract, multiply, and divide in all units of measure, using whole numbers, common fractions, and decimals) Work Environment: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodation may be made to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this Job, the employee is regularly exposed to moving mechanical parts, toxic or caustic chemicals and vibration.
 The employee is frequently exposed to fumes or airborne particles.
 The employee is occasionally exposed to extreme heat (non-weather).
 The noise level in the work environment is usually loud.
 Physical Demands: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodation may be made to enable individuals with disabilities to perform the essential functions.
 The employee must regularly lift and /or move up to 50 pounds.
-Specific vision abilities required by this job include Close vision, Distance vision, Peripheral vision, Depth perception and Ability to adjust focus.
-While performing the duties of this Job, the employee is regularly required to stand; sit; use hands to finger, handle, or feel and talk or hear.
-The employee is occasionally required to walk and stoop, kneel, crouch, or crawl and stand for extended periods of time.
-NOTE: The above statement reflects the general details considered necessary to describe the principal functions of the job identified and shall not be construed as a detailed description of all the work requirements that may be inherent in the job.
+Specific vision abilities required by this job include close vision, distance vision, peripheral vision, depth perception, and ability to adjust focus.
+While performing the duties of this job, the employee is regularly required to walk, stand, sit, use hands to finger, handle, or feel, and talk or hear.

 See More Details >>Embarking on a career in the machining trade in Temple, TX, often begins with an apprenticeship, combining hands-on experience with classroom learning, allowing individuals to earn while they learn.
 Apprenticeships typically last about four to five years, requiring extensive training under licensed professionals.
 The U.S. Bureau of Labor Statistics reports approximately 288,789 machinists nationwide, with a median annual wage of $50,840, and projects a stable job growth from 2023 to 2033.
 Apprentices in Temple earn an average of $541.33 per week, with experienced professionals often exceeding $100,000 annually.
 Trade schools, unions, and platforms like Gild help aspiring machinists find apprenticeship opportunities, leading to a career with strong earning potential.